-My decision to study an odd seemingly unrelated combination of Nutrition and Mathematics during college was intentional.
+My decision to study an odd, seemingly unrelated, combination of Mathematics and Nutrition during college was intentional.
 I’m also legally blind, so broader issues of accessibility have often been top of mind throughout my life.
 Health-Tech is a nice little nexus where I can bring each of those areas together.
-In particular, I think if done right, mathematics (and therein technology) has the potential to break down accessibility barriers to peoples’ well-being.
+In particular, I think if done right, mathematics (and therein technology) has the potential to break down accessibility barriers to peoples’ health and well-being.

-Health-Tech is an exciting and ever-changing industry, so I thought I’d share a little bit about my own personal setup, personal projects, and where I see the industry moving in the future.
+Health-Tech is an exciting and ever-changing space, so I thought I’d share a little bit about my own personal setup, personal projects, and where I see the industry moving in the future.
 Personally, I have a lot of issues when it comes to looking at screens, reading text, navigating menus, and other sorts of sight-dependent tasks: so the setups I have listed here revolve around minimizing the amount of user input and physical abilities necessary to use these apps.
-Other more universal barriers such as time and attention also get touched on.
-Oh and since health-tech is a broad category, I’d like to clarify that I’m interested in the fitness-tech and diet-tech side of things.
+Other more universal barriers such as time and attention are covered in depth too.
+Oh and since health-tech is still a broad category, I’d like to clarify that I’m interested in the fitness-tech and diet-tech side of things.

 Weight GURUs + Tasker – a smart scale paired with automation makes for effortless weight tracking.
 Weight GURUs , a bluetooth scale and accompanying app, stores all weigh-in data (weight, body fat, water weight, etc).
-However, to import said data, the app must be open on your phone and bluetooth must be activated when you step on the scale.
-That last nuance makes for some effort on the user’s part – you’d have to pick up your phone and open the app every single time you weigh yourself….unless there was a way to have the app and bluetooth automatically launch without user input.
+However, to import said data, bluetooth must be activated and the app must be open on your phone when you step on the scale.
+That last nuance requires for some effort on the user’s part – you’d have to pick up your phone and open the app every single time you weigh yourself….unless there was a way to have the app and bluetooth automatically launch without user input.
 That’s where Tasker comes in.
-I know that I weigh myself every morning at roughly 5:15 AM, so I have a time-triggered Tasker profile that automatically launches bluetooth and the Weight GURUs app at 5:10 AM – all I need to do is step on my scale every morning when I wake up.
+I know that I weigh myself every morning at roughly 5:15 AM, so I have a time-triggered Tasker profile that automatically launches bluetooth and the Weight GURUs app at 5:10 AM – all I need to do is step on my scale every morning when I wake up no – need to touch my phone.
 And as already mentioned, the Weight GURUs historical weight data feeds straight into Google Fit.
 This is super helpful for me as I cut to make a weight class for powerlifting competitions.

 Sheets + Tasker + Autovoice – For powerlifting, I plan and track my workouts in . a Google Docs spreadsheet.
 I haven’t quite figured out how accurate the calorie data would be to link the sheet with Google Fit.
 But with speech recognition, I can make entries and adjustments to the sheet with just my voice.
 And with automation, Tasker can automatically pull the exercise routines into Google Fit – the calories burned may be off for strength training though since it looks time-based rather than repetition based.
 As for future projects, I’m planning to work with the Google Fit API and some average statistics on caloric expenditure in powerlifting routines.